Skip to content

 RolePurposeRequired

-roles/viewerResource discovery — Compute Engine instances, Cloud SQL, GKE clusters, Cloud Storage, Cloud FunctionsYes
+roles/viewerResource discovery — Compute Engine, Cloud SQL, GKE, Cloud Storage, Cloud Functions, and all other servicesYes

 roles/bigquery.dataViewerBilling export queries — reads cost data from BigQuery billing export tablesYes